 Amati AIM VCT

-- Diversified portfolio: 59 and 62 holdings respectively, plus exposure to TB Amati UK Smaller Companies fund
+- Diversified portfolio, plus exposure to TB Amati UK Smaller Companies fund

 - No performance fee

 Register to get an alert when the Amati VCT offer opens